sudan0825/kqedchallenger/README.md

 This project was accomplished within 3 hours, but deploment it to Google Engine demands me more than 2 days.
 Now it still works only in local Google engine.

-At the last, I deploy it onto AWS.
+So, I deploy it onto AWS.
 Here is the link: http://ec2-52-24-186-195.us-west-2.compute.amazonaws.com/kqedchallenger/app/#!/home

-The other consume part is to understand data structure of JSON files from NPR API.
+The other consume time part is to understand data structure of JSON files from NPR API.
 I tried to find Geolocation data, but NPR does not provide that API.

 The showing part I want to talk about is "Fresh air" page.
 When you click on a content,